Price:

 AppleInsider: New MacBook Air 'certain' to be 11.6-inches, may have flash-based instant-wake ability

-CNET's chiming in with rumors of a "significantly lower" price than the current model's $1,499 starting point, which is always fun to hear -- the catch is that it might still use an older Intel Core 2 Duo chip and NVIDIA chipset, which is far less fun.
+Update: CNET's chiming in with rumors of a "significantly lower" price than the current model's $1,499 starting point, which is always fun to hear -- the catch is that it might still use an older Intel Core 2 Duo chip and NVIDIA chipset, which is far less fun.
 We'll see!

 Lesance GSN801GAW gaming laptop packs 18.4-inch LCD, oodles of ugly and serious muscle